November 21-22 is the SULF congress, during these days the response time is longer on our email.

 As a member of SULF, you receive individual support from the local elected representatives at your workplace.
 For example, your local union representatives support you in your contacts with your employer.
 You get help with coming to an agreement with the employer about the measures that are appropriate and your local union reps can negotiate for you if such a situation occurs.

-It is also possible to ring the membership helpline at 08-505 836 00 which is open on business days 9.00-11.30 or email.
+It is also possible to contact the membership helpline.
+You can find contact information and opening hours here.
 Contact with union reps are only available to SULF members so please be prepared to give your personal registration number or your membership number.

 For union representatives